Research in Management

-We focus on providing rigorous, relevant and evidence-based insights to today’s most pressing management questions and aim to be at the forefront of these debates.
+We focus on providing rigorous, relevant and evidence-based insights into today’s most pressing management questions and aim to be at the forefront of these debates.

-Our research focuses on the behaviour of individuals, groups and teams, organisations as well as inter-organisational topics.
+Our research explores the behaviour of individuals, groups and teams, and organizations, as well as inter-organisational topics.

 Research in our department explores a diverse range of topics and questions, including:

 - How do we tackle gender and race discrimination?

 - How can we motivate individuals and develop socially responsible leaders?

 - What could be done to promote environmental sustainability across supply chain networks?